DavidKe410/AI-aircraft-damage-assessment/README.md

   - catkin_create_pkg yolo_ros sensor_msgs std_msgs rospy roscpp
   - download the yolo_orin_ros.py code into yolo_ros/src
-  - For our example, we also moved the .pt model file into yolo_ros and redid the path within the code 1x.
+  - For our example, we also moved the .pt model file into yolo_ros and redid the path within the code

+remove ROS's version of depth_image_proc, the register node is not built correctly.
+Download included depth_image_proc package

+1x.
 Making the middleman between the pixel coordinates Joe is giving and the 3d points that Elliott needs
   - To do this we will make use of the image_pipline ros package, specifically the imag-proc and depth-image-proc parts of it
   - ROS_NAMESPACE=arducam_tof rosrun image_proc image_proc